13 Obscure Scrabble Rules Serious Players Need to Know

 Scrabble rule: Some foreign words are accepted

 According to the official Scrabble rules, “all words labeled as a part of speech” are allowed, including those listed as “archaic, obsolete, colloquial, and slang.”
 Foreign words are permitted as long as they appear in English dictionaries.
 However, proper nouns, abbreviations, stand-alone prefixes and suffixes, and words requiring a hyphen or an apostrophe are not accepted words.
-Brush up on these uncommon English words before your next Scrabble game.
+To come out victorious while still following all of these Scrabble rules, brush up on these uncommon English words before your next Scrabble game.

 Scrabble rule: Special rules apply for tournament challenges

 In international tournaments, if a challenged word is valid, the challenger does not lose a turn.
 Instead, the challenged player earns five extra points, explains Koenig.
 “This penalty is, of course, much less drastic than losing a turn, so players will challenge more frequently,” he says.

 Scrabble rule: Know the most important Scrabble word

 According to Koenig, the most important word to know in Scrabble is “qi,” a Chinese word for “life force.”
 Rather than holding out for a “U” or waiting to use a “Q” in a big play, something beginners tend to do, Koenig recommends getting rid of it quickly with a play like “qi” so it doesn’t clog your rack.
 And if you also have an “S,” “qi” can be made plural for extra points.
 Brush up on these other unusual new words in the Scrabble dictionary.